bioinformaticsdotca/EPI_2023/module2.md

 bedToBigBed ~/workspace/module123/bigBed/tmp ${chrom_sizes} ${output_bigwig}
 rm ~/workspace/module123/bigBed/tmp
 ```
-### Step 4E : Visualization of peaks and tracks
+### Step 5E : Visualization of peaks and tracks

-### Step 5A : Quality Control (Enrichment in key genomic areas)
+### Step 6A : Quality Control (Enrichment in key genomic areas)
-- A way to determine the efficancy of your enrichment is to benchmark % of reads to called peaks (FRIP) or known regions
+- A way to determine the efficacy of your enrichment is to benchmark % of reads to called peaks (FRIP) or known regions

 **Code :**
 ```
 ###Shell###